Azure/iotedge/kubernetes/doc/edge-deployment-to-k8s-translations.md

 ## ServiceAccount

-Service accounts are described in the document describing our [Edge RBAC](rbac.md)
+Service accounts are described in the [document describing our IoT Edge on Kubernetes RBAC](rbac.md).

 ### K8s Extensions

 Some Kubernetes concepts are not represented in the Docker ContainerCreate structure.
-Edge on K8s has provided extensions to the createOptions which will give some useful extensions to an IoT Edge application running on Kubernetes.
+IoT Edge on K8s has provided extensions to the createOptions which will give some useful extensions to an IoT Edge application running on Kubernetes.
 This is described in [Kubernetes createOptions Extensions](create-options.md).